nebulaf91/kNN-simple-for-learners/README.md

 # kNN-simple-for-learners
 a simple kNN algorithm implementation in python.
 Includes data file.
-Can be running instantly.
+Can run out-of-the-box.